-- A, B, AB, and O are the 4 major blood types.
+- A, B, AB, and O are the 4 major blood group antigens or types.
 This is the most common form of a mismatch.
 In most cases, this is not very severe.

-- If the mother is Rh-negative and the baby in the womb has Rh-positive cells.
-When this form does occur, it can cause very severe anemia in the baby.
+- Rh is short for the "rhesus" antigen or blood type.
+People are either positive or negative for this antigen.
+If the mother is Rh-negative and the baby in the womb has Rh-positive cells, her antibodies to the Rh antigen can cross the placenta and cause very severe anemia in the baby.
 It can be prevented in most cases.

 Exams and Tests

 Signs of HDN include:

 - Hydrops (fluid throughout the body's tissues, including in the spaces containing the lungs, heart, and abdominal organs), which can lead to heart failure or respiratory failure from too much fluid

 Which tests are done depends on the type of blood group incompatibility and the severity of symptoms, but may include: